 In 2011 Judge Croce was elected as Judge in the Barberton Municipal Court and during her tenure she served as Presiding Judge.
 While serving the Barberton Municipal Court many changes were made at the Court in an effort to make the Court operate effectively and efficiently.
 The Court started a Community Service program along with a Suspended License Intervention Program and a Mental Health Court.
 The Court actively sought grant money to make changes and enhancements to the Court without the need to use taxpayer money.

-In November 2013, Judge Croce was appointed to the Summit County Common Pleas Court after the retirement of Judge Judy Hunter.
+In November of 2013, Judge Croce was appointed to the Summit County Common Pleas Court after the retirement of Judge Judy Hunter.
 In November of 2014, she was elected to serve a full 6 year term as a Judge in the Summit County Court of Common Pleas.